paycoreio/docs/docs/integration/ips.md

 # Domains and IP Addresses

-Your integration must be able to reach any of PayCore.io’s fully qualified  [domain names](#domains)  for it to function properly.
+Your integration must be able to reach any of {{custom.company_name}}’s fully qualified  [domain names](#domains)  for it to function properly.
 Depending on how your integration operates, you may need to whitelist them.

-To help your integration operate securely, it must also verify that it’s communicating with  **api.paycore.io**  through SSL certificate on it and DNS IP address.
+To help your integration operate securely, it must also verify that it’s communicating with  **api.{{custom.company_name}}**  through SSL certificate on it and DNS IP address.

 For correct communication between PayСore.io and Payment Providers or third-party services what PayСore.io have access to, use [PayСore.io white-list IP addresses](#white-list-ip-addresses).